byChratos/DUnix/README.md

 This program only uses built-in python libraries, so a python installation is enough to build it.
 I'm using version `3.11.2` and it works perfectly fine. <br>
 <br>
 1. Download the repo to your local machine <br>
+2. Open a local terminal
+3. Navigate to the repository in your terminal
-2. Run the python command in your console/terminal, depending on your operating system <br>
+4. Run the python command in your terminal, depending on your operating system <br>

 <br>
 Windows: